MicrosoftDocs/cpp-docs/docs/standard-library/zoned-time-class.md

 Microsoft C++ supports the `zoned_time` class starting in Visual Studio 2019 version 16.10.

-Time-zone data is only available starting with Windows 10 version 1903/19H1 and later, and Windows Server 2022 and later.
+Time-zone data is only available for Windows 10 version 1903/19H1 and later, and Windows Server 2022 and later.

 **Namespace:** `std::chrono`